SoftwareAG/c8y-docs/content/change-logs/device-management/cumulocity-10-18-540-190-LWM2M-improved-decoder-event-locking.md

 ticket: DM-3891
 version: 10.18.540.190
 ---
-Improved the synchronization mechanism to prevent duplicate external decoder events processing by the LWM2M agent.
+Improves the synchronization mechanism to prevent duplicate external decoder events processing by the LWM2M agent.